Greenville University: Bands

-!People
+People

 Faculty

-1956 Prohibition Party candidate for President, Enoch A. Holtwick, was a professor of history and government at Greenville College and is honored at GU through the Enoch A. Holtwick Literary Award and Enoch A. Holtwick Hall, a residence building.
+1956 Prohibition Party candidate for President of the United States, Enoch A. Holtwick, was a professor of history and government at Greenville College and is honored at GU through the Enoch A. Holtwick Literary Award and Enoch A. Holtwick Hall, a residence building.

 GU professor Richard Huston became a Fulbright scholar for the third time in July 2007.
 He spent a year lecturing at the Universidad Nacional Autonoma de Nicaragua in Leon, Nicaragua, beginning in February 2008.

 Greenville University depends heavily on full-time faculty as the foundation for its educational program, particularly in the four-year traditional undergraduate programs.
 In the spring of 2009, 69 full-time faculty were employed at the school.

 According to the Faculty Handbook, full-time faculty are reviewed regularly in their second, fourth, and sixth years of employment.
 For those faculty on the tenure track, the sixth year review is usually a tenure review.
 Post-tenure reviews occur every seven years.
 In each review, teaching and professional growth are evaluated.
 Faculty are also evaluated in at least one other area: scholarship, service, and/or governance.
 Greenville University says the review process is based on its published standards and what it calls its commitment to excellence in teaching.